phantom-node/memory_locker/README.md

 ## Exceptions

-If your OS is unsupported or there was a locking error, you will get an exception descending from MemoryLocker::Error.
+If your OS is unsupported or there was a locking error, you will get an exception descending from `MemoryLocker::Error`.

 ## Testing